2nd Part: “Lulled by Lully”, the “Godfather” of l’Opéra français

-Molière and Jean de la Fontaine: Two famous victims of the intrigues set by le Parrain (the Godfather) of French Opera.
-As such, they join a long list of hommes de lettres who were -it’s tempting to say- “lulled by Lully“
+Molière and Jean de la Fontaine: Two famous victims of the intrigues devised by le Parrain (the Godfather) of French Opera.
+As such, they join a long list of hommes de lettreswho were -it’s tempting to say- “lulled by Lully”

 * * *

-It therefore doesn’t really come as a shocking surprise to realize that, throughout his carrière musicale, Lully was able to earn himself many influential enemies in the French kingdom.
-Some of them even counted names of the “highest caliber” in French literature…
+It is therefore not a shocking surprise that, throughout his carrière musicale, Lully was able to earn himself a host of influential enemies within the French kingdom.
+Some of them even counted names of the “highest caliber” of French literature…

-Yet another “Jean-Baptiste” deeply involved in the early developments of French Opera: Jean-Baptiste Poquelin, better known as “Molière“, author of “le Bourgeois gentilhomme” (“The Middle Class Gentleman”) and long collaborateur of Lully, had also experienced a falling out with “le Florentin”.
+Yet another “Jean-Baptiste” deeply involved in the early developments of French Opera: Jean-Baptiste Poquelin, better known as “Molière“, author of “le Bourgeois gentilhomme” (“The Middle Class Gentleman”), and for long a collaborateur of Lully, had also experienced a falling out with “le Florentin.

 * * *